-We have focused on air changes and bringing fresh air into closed places because of the way the virus spreads indoors.
-We have realized with growing certainty that breathing the same air as everyone else inside the building puts us at higher risk.
+We focused on air changes and bringing fresh air into closed places because of the way the virus spreads indoors.
+We realized with growing certainty that breathing the same air as everyone else inside the building puts us at higher risk.
 Moving forward I hope we continue to frown upon breathing in everyone else’s “speaking moistly”.

-Why You Should Choose An HRV/ERV?
+Why Choose An HRV/ERV?

 How Does an HRV/ERV Work?